max-ieremenko/ServiceModel.Grpc/docs/ServiceAndOperationBinding.md

 # ServiceModel.Grpc service and operation bindings

-For service binding, only interface implementations are used to bind a list of gRPC operations.
+Only interface implementations are used to bind a list of gRPC operations.

 ``` c#
 [ServiceContract]